marcstreeter/boke/src/content/posts/bluesky-comments.md

 ## What's Next

-I'm considering a few improvements:

-**Better onboarding**: Add clearer instructions for people unfamiliar with Bluesky.

-**Comment counts**: Show reply counts in blog post listings.

-**Offline support**: Cache comments for offline reading.

-But honestly, the core system works so well that I'm not in a rush to change it.
+I'm considering a few improvements, but honestly, the core system works so well that I'm not in a rush to change it.
 Sometimes the best solution is the one just works, almost invisibly.

 ## Why This Approach Works